-Performance Advisor is a command-line tool that is part of the Streamline application.
-To use it to generate a performance report, you must first run the provided Python script to enable Streamline to collect frame data from the device.
+Performance Advisor is a feature of the Streamline command-line application.
+To generate a performance report, you must first run the provided Python script to enable Streamline to collect frame data from the device.
 This process is described in detail in the Get started with Performance Advisor tutorial.

-Once you have captured a profile with Streamline, run the Streamline-cli -pa command on the Streamline capture file to generate a performance report: Streamline-cli -pa <options> my_capture.apc
+After you have captured a profile with Streamline, run the Streamline-cli -pa command on the Streamline capture file to generate a performance report: Streamline-cli -pa <options> my_capture.apc